Skip to main content

 3. Pedestrian clearance errors will occur.
 Please say, “Excuse me” before you rework.

-4. You should keep your dog clean and well groomed.
+4. Keep your dog clean and well groomed.

 5. You are responsible for managing your dog’s behavior.

-While accompanying you in a public area, your guide should be fairly unobtrusive when he is not on guiding duty.
-Manage your dog so he does not sniff, disturb merchandise or solicit attention from others.
-When you need to use both hands to conduct business, it works well to have your dog sit.
-Loop your leash over an arm so both hands are free to handle your purchases, deal with paperwork or make a transaction.
-Realize that others may not want to interact with your dog.
-When attending a class, conducting business, or in a shared workspace, tend to your dog and don’t assume that he is welcome in other people’s spaces.
+While accompanying you in a public area, your guide dog should be fairly unobtrusive when not on duty.
+Ensure your dog does not sniff, disturb merchandise, or solicit attention from others.
+When you need to use both hands, have your dog sit.
+Loop the leash over your arm to free both hands for handling purchases, paperwork, or transactions.
+Be aware that others may not want to interact with your dog.
+When attending a class, conducting business, or in a shared workspace, tend to your dog and don’t assume they are welcome in others’ spaces.

 Access

 You have the right to use your guide dog in public places.
-Know and understand the laws in your area that pertain to working your dog.
+It is advisable to become familiar with the laws in your area that pertain to working with your dog.
 Under the Americans with Disabilities Act (ADA), privately owned businesses that serve the public, such as restaurants, hotels, retail stores, taxicabs, theaters, concert halls, and sports facilities, are prohibited from discriminating against individuals with disabilities.
 The ADA requires these businesses to allow people with disabilities to bring their service animals onto business premises in whatever areas customers are generally allowed.
 The ADA often provides greater protection for individuals with disabilities and takes priority over local or state laws or regulations.
 However, a business may exclude any animal, including a service animal, from a facility when that animal's behavior poses a direct threat to the health or safety of others.
-Consequently, any dog that is very dirty or out of control does not have an automatic right to be in a public accommodation.
+Consequently, any dog that is very dirty or ill managed does not have an automatic right to be in a public accommodation.

 Transportation Services

 Many bus companies now provide training for their drivers and special equipment on buses to assist people in wheelchairs, passengers with hearing loss, and passengers with visual impairments.
-Some companies have their trainees ride on a bus under blindfold to emphasize the importance of calling out stops clearly.
-When you encounter a driver who provides good service, consider writing a letter to the bus company acknowledging the driver’s efforts.
-If you have a negative experience with a bus or taxi driver, don’t hesitate to get their name and vehicle number and call the company to report the incident.
+When you encounter a driver who provides exceptional service, consider writing a letter to the transportation company acknowledging the driver’s efforts.
+If you have a negative experience with a bus or taxi, or rideshare driver don’t hesitate to get their name, vehicle information and contact the company to report the incident.
 Companies need feedback if they are to improve service.

 Assistance with Access Discrimination

-GDB is available to assist alumni who have experienced access problems by communicating with the specific companies or organizations denying access; providing resource material (wallet-sized cards stating local penal codes, literature, references and training); and addressing access issues in public service announcements, interviews, conferences and literature.
+GDB is available to assist alumni who have experienced access problems by communicating with the specific companies or organizations denying access.
+We do this by providing resource material including wallet-sized cards stating local penal codes, literature, references and training.
+We also regularly participate in interviews, social media posts, and associated literature.

 Common Sense Decisions Regarding Access

 There are situations when it is not practical or even safe to take your guide dog with you.
-For instance the presence of a domesticated dog can distress animals in a zoo, wild animal park or circus.
+For instance, the presence of a domesticated dog can distress animals in a zoo, wild animal park or circus.
 The experience could greatly upset your dog too.
-In collaboration with the San Francisco Zoo in 1994, GDB investigated the effects of a guide dog in a zoological garden.
-With zoo staff present, training dogs of varying temperaments were taken through the zoo.
-Several of the guides became distressed to the extent that they were unable to perform effective guidework.
-Many of the species of zoo animals became very anxious.
-Several hoofed species started to panic, while some of the big cats became aggressively agitated.

-Based on this experiment, it is safe to assume that any dog could have serious fear reactions in exotic animal settings.
-Call ahead and see what kind of accommodations exist if you need to work your dog to the venue but do not want your dog inside.
+It is advisable to call ahead and see what kind of accommodations exist if you need to work your dog to the venue but do not want your dog inside.
 It is likely that the facility is prepared for this situation.
-There are also places where your guide is allowed, but may not be practical or pleasant for your dog.
+There are also places where your guide is allowed but may not be practical or pleasant for your dog.
 Some examples include firework displays, loud or crowded concerts, or emotionally charged demonstrations where tempers may be flaring.

-Access and etiquette information is available on our website.
+Access and etiquette information is available on our website at www.guidedogs.com.
 Our Support Center is also a good source of information and support regarding these subjects.

 Audio Streaming